Jaypee Infra CoC defers voting on Suraksha's bid

-New Delhi, May 24 (IANS) The Committee of Creditors (CoC) of Jaypee Infratech (JIL) has deferred the voting process on the resolution plan of Suraksha ARC till Friday, May 28, sources said.
+New Delhi: The Committee of Creditors (CoC) of Jaypee Infratech (JIL) has deferred the voting process on the resolution plan of Suraksha ARC till Friday, May 28, sources said.

 The decision was taken by the committee in a meeting on Monday to discuss whether NBCC's resolution plan should be considered.
 The voting on the Suraksha group's bid was scheduled to start at 12 p.m. on Monday and go on till 5 p.m. on Thursday.